advocations/skype/Skype/UCWA/onlineMeetingDefaultValues_ref.md

 ### GET

-Returns a representation of the values of [myOnlineMeeting](myOnlineMeeting_ref.md) properties if not specified at scheduling time.
+Returns a representation of the values of [myOnlineMeeting (UCWA)](myOnlineMeeting_ref.md) properties if not specified at scheduling time.

 #### Request body